 Cognitive-behavioral therapy uses exposure therapy combined with other therapeutic techniques to teach you different ways of seeing and dealing with the fear of men.

 - Cope with the somatic manifestations associated with this fear.

-- Emotionally treat the impact fear has had on the androphobic’s life.
+- Emotionally treat the impact anxiety has had on the androphobic’s life.

 Therapy sessions will help you gain confidence or control your thoughts and feelings instead of feeling dominated by them.

-Doctors believe that androphobia is a serious mental illness, which must be treated with drug therapy aimed at reducing the feelings of anxiety or panic attacks associated with androphobia.
+Doctors believe that Androphobia is a severe mental illness that must be treated with drug therapy to reduce the feelings of anxiety or panic attacks associated with Androphobia.

 These medications should be used at the beginning of treatment to help facilitate your recovery.

 In the absence of an acute form of the disease, it can be limited to the ideal method of psychotherapy, such as a gradual approach to the object of fear.

 Another appropriate use is for infrequent, short-term situations where your anxiety prevents you from doing something necessary, such as seeking medical treatment from a man or going to the emergency room.